 Most business owners find it tough to find the time to pin daily.
 Manual pinning is not a sustainable way to attract your target audience and drive traffic with Pinterest.

-The most effective way to automate your Pinterest strategy is to schedule content days or weeks in advance to ensure your audience is being served content around the clock.
+The most effective way to automate your Pinterest marketing strategy is to schedule content days or weeks in advance.
+This ensures your audience is being served content around the clock.

-Tailwind’s scheduler comes with a Chrome extension that adds a “Schedule” button on top of images both on and off Pinterest.
-When clicked, a window pops up where you can schedule the pin for a specific board (or boards), date, and time.
+Tailwind’s scheduler comes with a Chrome extension, adding a “Schedule” button on top of images both on and off Pinterest.
+When clicked, a window pops up where you can schedule the pin for a specific board, date, and time.
 Filling your Tailwind queue with dozens of pins takes mere minutes.

 Pinterest also has a native scheduler that lets you publish a pin at a later date.
 You can only schedule one pin to one board at a time, making the feature better suited for single pins, rather than days or week’s worth of content.
 What you win in cost, you lose in time and effort.